adriendoerig/discrete-time-windows-model/Memory boxes/README.md

-CODE USED FOR FITTING THE MEMORY BOXES MODEL TO EXPERIMENTAL DATA Sequential meta-contrast and vernier fusion experiments can be handled.
+CODE USED FOR FITTING THE MEMORY BOXES MODEL TO EXPERIMENTAL DATA

+- Sequential meta-contrast and vernier fusion experiments can be fitted.

 - OPTIMIZEALL finds optimal parameters for all conditions, subjects and averages.
 It also produces output plots.